About Channels and Releases

 Edit the YAML files by selecting a file in the directory and making changes in the YAML editor.

 In the Help or Config help pane, view the linter for any errors.
 If there are no errors, you get an Everything looks good! message.
 If an error displays, you can click the Learn how to configure link.
-For more information, see Using the Linter in Linter Rules.
+For more information, see Linter Rules.

 Select the Config custom resource to preview how your application's Config page will look to your customers.
 The Config preview pane only appears when you select that file.
 For more information, see About the Configuration Screen.